Who or what inspired you to take up piano and pursue a career in music?

 The most important influences on my musical life and career have been the support of my friends and family.
 Their words of encouragement and their unending support inspire me every day.

 What have been the greatest challenges of your career so far?

 To me, challenges push me to be better…a better musician, and hopefully a better human being.
 Every chapter of my life shaped the course of my musical journey, and I am thankful for each challenge life throws my way.

-Each performance and recording has been very meaningful to me, from the complete Beethoven sonatas to my new Ravel recording.
+Each performance and recording has been very meaningful to me, from the complete Beethoven sonatas to my latest recording.
 Each work I have recorded I have lived with almost all my life, and sharing my love of this music to my listeners is a great gift.

 Which particular works do you think you play best?

 I have tried very hard not to be a specialist in one composer or one genre.
 For me, each composer demands my complete devotion, attention and understanding.

 How do you make your repertoire choices from season to season?